 Stem pessary, Europe, 1925-1935

 Stem pessaries are intrauterine devices (IUDs).
 They were a common gynaecological treatment in the late 1800s and early 1900s.
 They were also used as a contraceptive.
-An IUD works by preventing conception.
+An IUD works after conception.
+It stops a newly fertilised embryo implanting and growing in the lining of the uterus.
 Stem pessaries consisted of a rubber, metal, or glass stem attached to a cup or button to hold the stem upright and prevent it becoming lost in the uterus.
 This early intrauterine stem pessary consists of catgut loop and bone.
 It evolved from the Grafenberg Ring.
 This popular IUD was developed by German gynaecologist Ernst Grafenberg (1881-1957) in the 1920s.
 Early examples were made of silkworm gut and silver wire.

 Related Themes and Topics

 There are 639 related objects.
 View all related objects

 The use of methods and techniques to prevent pregnancy from sex.